biofuels and car insurance

 Do biofuel vehicles qualify for tax credits?

-According to the U.S. Department of Energy, some alternative fuel cars, including FFVs, were eligible for a one-time tax credit of up to $4,000 prior to 2011.
+According to the U.S. Department of Energy, some alternative fuel vehicles (AFVs) can qualify you for a tax credit of up to 50 percent off the vehicle's incremental purchase cost.
+This credit could be available on tax years up to 2020.

-So while there are no tax incentives available as of late 2012, if you're looking to buy an alternative fuel vehicle, it doesn't hurt to ask.
+Whether you think you qualify for tax incentives or not, if you're looking to buy an alternative fuel vehicle, it doesn't hurt to ask.

 Does it cost more to insure biofuel cars?